-However, as the speed of internet connections has increased and service prices dropped, managed server hosting is fast becoming the norm.
+As internet connections are getting faster and prices have fallen, managed server hosting is fast becoming the norm.

 Managed server hosting contracts